 I qualified in 1993 in a less than conventional way, training in the Magistrates Court and undertaking my law degree via a distance learning course.
 I left the Court service in 1996 to specialise in Licensing and Criminal Defence work.
 In 2003 I worked for Portsmouth City Council before moving to Yates’s Pub Company as in-house Counsel in 2004 and thereafter at Laurel Pub Company on their acquisition of Yates’s, steering the company through the licensing reform in 2005.

-I returned to private practice in 2006 where I headed up the Licensing Team at Blake Morgan LLP before joining John Gaunt’s in May 2018.
+I returned to private practice in 2006 where I headed up the Licensing Team at Blake Morgan LLP before joining John Gaunt & Partners in May 2018.
 In 2020 I became a part owner of JG&P.

 I have represented clients before Local Authorities, the Magistrates Court and the Adminstrative Court on judicial reviews.
 I have been engaged in training Magistrates and Local Authority Councillors on licensing law and their approach to decision making.
 I have spoken at the Paterson Licensing conference and provided training for the Law Society on licensing.